RotherOSS/extendedarticleedit/doc/content/index.rst

 Description
 ===========
-The package AgentTicketArticleChange enhances the capabilities of the existing article editing feature.
+The package ExtendedArticleEdit enhances the capabilities of the existing article editing feature.

 System requirements
 ===================